 The underarm sweat glands are not affected by weight gain, so miraDry works the same on patients, regardless of their weight.
 This only affects the underarm area, however.

-Your results are permanent: the sweat glands are destroyed and they do not regenerate or come back.
-Numerous studies have shown an average of over 80 percent sweat reduction in a single treatment.
+Your results are permanent: the sweat glands are destroyed; they do not regenerate or come back.
+Numerous studies have shown an average of over 80 percent of sweat reduction in a single treatment.
 Most patients need just a single treatment.

 Some people think that your sweat glands are tied together and produce a certain amount of sweat.
 The thinking is if you remove some, the others will produce more sweat.
 This is not true.
 The human body contains around 2 million sweat glands.
-Your underarms only contain about 2 percent of those glands, so destroying 80 percent of your underarm sweat glands has no effect on the other sweat glands on your body.
+Your underarms only contain about 2 percent of those glands, so destroying 80 percent of your underarm sweat glands does not affect the other sweat glands on your body.